cratekube/cratekube/docs/Development.md

 CrateKube components use Travis CI as the CI/CD pipeline management tool.
 Each project will have a /ci folder containing all the scripts required to run a build with tests and push the component image to a centralized repository.

 ## Code Reviews
 Code Reviews are performed after a PR is opened.
-For details on this process please review the contribution guidelines at https://github.com/cratekube/cratekube/blob/master/CONTRIBUTING.md
+For details on this process please review our [contribution guidelines](../CONTRIBUTING.md).